Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Introduction

 \subsection{The weak topology}

 We will characterise FP-testability in terms of topological properties of the hypotheses $H_0, H_1\subseteq \Pcal(\Xcal)$, where $\Xcal$ is a separable metric space, and $\Pcal(\Xcal)$ denotes the set of probability measures on the Borel $\sigma$-algebra $\Bcal(\Xcal)$ on $\Xcal$.
-Recall that a sequence of probability measures $\PP_1(X), \PP_2(X), ...$ converges weakly to another probability measure $\PP(X)$, denoted with $\PP_n\wto \PP$, if $\int f(x)\diff\PP_n(x) \to \int f(x)\diff\PP(x)$ for all continuous functions $f:\Xcal\to \RR$.
+Recall that a sequence of probability measures $\PP_1(X), \PP_2(X), ...$ converges weakly to another probability measure $\PP(X)$, denoted with $\PP_n\wto \PP$, if $\int f(x)\diff\PP_n(x) \to \int f(x)\diff\PP(x)$ for all bounded continuous functions $f:\Xcal\to \RR$.
 The \emph{weak topology} on the space of Borel probability measures $\Pcal(\Xcal)$ is the smallest topology that makes the maps $\PP\mapsto \int f(x)\diff \PP$ continuous for all bounded continuous $f$.
-Because $\Xcal$ is separable, the weak topology is separable and metrisable, for example by the \emph{bounded Lipschitz metric}\footnote{The bounded Lipschitz metric is strongly equivalent to the \emph{Kantorovic-Rubinstein metric}, and weaker than the \emph{$p$-Wasserstein metric} $W_p$ (we have $d_{BL} \leq W_1 \leq W_p$, with equality $d_{BL} = W_1$ if the measures under consideration have bounded support (\citealp{bogachev2007measurevol2}, Theorem 8.10.45)) and the total variation metric $d_{TV}$.} $d_{BL}$, defined by
+Because $\Xcal$ is separable, the weak topology is separable and metrisable, for example by the \emph{bounded Lipschitz metric}\footnote{The bounded Lipschitz metric is also known as the \emph{Kantorovic-Rubinstein metric}.
+It is weaker than the total variation metric $d_{TV}$ and the \emph{$p$-Wasserstein metric} $W_p$: we have $d_{BL} \leq W_1 \leq W_p$, and strong equivalence of $d_{BL}$ and $W_1$ if the measures under consideration have bounded support (\citealp{bogachev2007measurevol2}, Theorem 8.10.45).} $d_{BL}$, defined by